kyma-project/kyma/resources/core/charts/monitoring/charts/alert-rules/README.md

 ## Overview

-In order to provide a starting point for adding alert rules, Kyma includes a helm chart where new rules can be created.

-In this chart it is possible to define Prometheus alert rules.
+Kyma uses Prometheus alert rules for monitoring the health of its resources.
+This chart is the starting point for configuring alert rules.

 ### Creating Alert Rules in Kyma